A Functional Abstraction of Typed Invocation Contexts: Selective CPS Translation and Fine-grained Type System

 The instantiation of answer types and trail types is drawn from the typing constraints of \controltt and \prompttt.
 By the definition of \compatiblesf, we know the trail type $\mu_0$ in the first compatibility relation must be $\exttrailty{\alpha}{\mttrailty}{\alpha}$.
 By substituting this trail type for the $\mu_0$ in the second compatibility relation, we obtain $\compatible{\mualpha}{(\exttrailty{\alpha}{\mttrailty}{\alpha})}{\mualpha}$.
 This relation does not hold, as we prove in our Agda formalization\footnote{ The impossibility proof \texttt{c} is included in \texttt{lambdaf.agda}.}.
 As a consequence, we cannot close the above derivation.

 In the fine-grained \lambdaF, we can in fact simplify the encoding as follows:

 The simplified encoding says: a \controltt operator that captures a pure continuation behaves the same as a \shifttt operator.
 This can be proved by using the fact that the \prompttt operator is no-op when its body is a pure expression.
-Specifically, if $e$ is pure, the expression $\prompt{e}$ eventually evaluates to $\prompt{v}$ by the termination theorem, and then to $v$ by the reduction rule \rulename{$\promptsym$}.
+Specifically, if $e$ is pure, the expression $\prompt{e}$ eventually evaluates to $\prompt{v}$ (under the assumption that termination holds), and then to $v$ by the reduction rule \rulename{$\promptsym$}.
 Using this fact, we can rewrite the original encoding to $\control{\kpr}{\subst{e}{k}{\abs{x}{\app{\kpr}{x}}}}$, and then to $\shift{k}{e}$ by $\eta$-reduction and renaming.